Alexrdj11/employeetracker/README.md

-# Employee Project Tracker
+# Employee management

 ## Overview

-The **Employee Project Tracker** is a Java application that demonstrates database management using JDBC to handle employee and project information.
+The **Employee management** is a Java application that demonstrates database management using JDBC to handle employee and project information.
 The application connects to a MySQL database, automatically creates the required tables if they don't exist, and provides functionality for basic CRUD operations on employee and project records.

 ## Features